serverless/serverless/docs/guides/plugins/README.md

     - plugin2
 ```

-Plugins might want to add extra information which should be accessible to Serverless.
-The `custom` section in the `serverless.yml` file is the place where you can add necessary configurations for your plugins (the plugins author / documentation will tell you if you need to add anything there):
+Some plugins require extra configuration.
+The `custom` section in `serverless.yml` is where you can add extra configuration for plugins (the plugin's documentation will tell you if you need to add anything there):

 ```yml
 plugins: